BMW 3 Series Reliability Guide & Common Problems (2026)

 Crankcase Bearing Bushing (2019)

-On certain vehicles built between 11 March and 9 July 2019, a bearing bushing was not properly installed into the engine's crankcase, whilst only a small part, it requires the engine to be removed and potentially replaced - it’s a good job, recall work is paid for by the manufacturer!
+On certain vehicles built between 11 March and 9 July 2019, a bearing bushing was not properly installed into the engine's crankcase, whilst only a small part, it requires the engine to be removed and potentially replaced.

 Even though only 53 cars were affected, it's still worth double-checking any potential car, as the fault can lead to engine failure, which will be extremely inconvenient even if the repair cost is covered!